ceejbot/economics-of-package-management/slides.md

 # [fit] decentralized: many registries

 ^ Entropic comes with its own cli, which we’re calling `ds` , the entropy delta,.
 ^ Entropic offers a new API for publication and for installation, one that drastically reduces the amount of network traffic needed.
 The unit of installation is a single file, not a tarball.
+It's tink-ready.
 ^ Entropic is federated.
 You can depend on packages from any other Entropic instance, and your home instance will mirror all your dependencies for you so you remain self-sufficient.
 ^ Entropic will mirror all packages you install from the legacy package manager.
 ^ The requirements list is short, and we’ve dockerized it all.